 Location: School of International Service at American University

-Participants assess the medium-term challenges and opportunities currently facing the United States, critically examine the macro-level goals that underpin American foreign policy, and problematize the strategies and policies meant to achieve these goals.
-On the basis of these discussions, participants are encouraged to generate and shape policy-relevant research ideas.
+The New Era Workshop (NEW) is an annual three-day training program for PhD students and post-docs in international affairs, formerly known as the New Era Foreign Policy Conference.
+Participants engage in a structured comparative scenario analysis and research generation exercise facilitated by Bridging the Gap fellows.
+Through this innovative format, participants assess the medium-term challenges and opportunities currently facing the world, critically examine the macro-level goals that underpin American foreign policy, and problematize the strategies and policies meant to achieve these goals.
+On the basis of these discussions, participants are led through a process to help generate and shape policy-relevant research ideas.
 In the past, these ideas have contributed to participants’ dissertation projects and have also resulted in conference papers, published academic articles, and pieces in policy journals.

 NEW also includes a professional development and networking component, with sessions built around the involvement of foreign policy experts.
 Previous such experts have come from the National Security Council, the Department of Defense, the RAND Corporation, the Central Intelligence Agency, the Brookings Institution, NPR, the United States Mission to the United Nations, Foreign Policy magazine, and the Council on Foreign Relations.